b0000ring/npm-cockpit/README.md

 ## Requirements

-Node.js and NPM installed on your computer
+- Node.js and NPM installed on your computer
-Application folder should contain node_modules folder with installed dependencies Terminal or command prompt access
+- Application folder should contain node_modules folder with installed dependencies
+- Terminal or command prompt access
+- python command should be available

 ## Usage